PROSRESEARCHCENTER/junitcontest/docs/README.md

 ```shell script
 docker build -f Dockerfile -t junitcontest/infrastructure:latest .
 ```
-It will pProduce a Docker image with the benchmark located at [`infrastructure/benchmarks`](../infrastructure/benchmarks).
+It will produce a Docker image with the benchmark located at [`infrastructure/benchmarks`](../infrastructure/benchmarks).
 To change the classes under test, simply update [`infrastructure/benchmarks`](../infrastructure/benchmarks).
 For instance, with the CUTs of a previous edition of the competition available in [`infrastructure/`](../infrastructure/).

 ### Running a tool